David Carroll (biker): Quebec Biker War

 Tom O'Neill of the RCMP reported: "Everybody [in the Halifax chapter] bowed down to him.
 It was like the general is coming down; they've got to snap to attention and salute the flag: 'Wolf's in town – everybody got to go to the clubhouse.
 Get your bikes out, get your colours out – Wolf is here!'"
 The only Halifax Hells Angel Carroll respected was the chapter president Mike McCrea, with the rest of the chapter he dismissed as "a bunch of Boy Scouts".
-Besides for McCrea, the only other Haligonian that Carroll seemed to have any respect for was Paul Wilson, the owner of the Reflections bar, which, unusually for a gay bar, was very popular with the local Hells Angels.
+Besides McCrea, the only other Haligonian that Carroll seemed to have any respect for was Paul Wilson, the owner of the Reflections bar, which, unusually for a gay bar, was very popular with the local Hells Angels.
 Wilson took envelopes full of cash to Carroll from Halifax to Montreal.
 In February 1998, Wilson was arrested in Montreal with some $294,010 in cash on his person and charged with money laundering for the Hells Angels.
 Sher and Marsden described the Halifax chapter as "not an impressive crew".
 The sergeant-at-arms, Danny Fizsimmons, was a bad-tempered, thuggish man who once attacked a CBC cameraman at a biker event and went to prison for assault.
 The camera footage showed Fizsimmons shouting "I told you to get that out of my fuckin' face!" as he then proceeded to punch out the cameraman.
-The only member of the 13th Tribe left in the Halifax chapter by the 1990s besides for Carroll and McCrea was Michael "Speedy" Christiansen, who spent 10 years in prison for raping a 16 year-old girl in 1971.
-Clay McCrea and Neil "Nasty" Smith were two low level drug dealers who were only allowed to join the Halifax chapter because they were respectively the brother and brother-in-law of the chapter president Mike McCrea.
+The only member of the 13th Tribe left in the Halifax chapter by the 1990s besides Carroll and McCrea was Michael "Speedy" Christiansen, who spent 10 years in prison for raping a 16-year-old girl in 1971.
+Clay McCrea and Neil "Nasty" Smith were two low-level drug dealers who were only allowed to join the Halifax chapter because they were respectively the brother and brother-in-law of the chapter president Mike McCrea.